-The core management fee charging structure for current subcontractor partners is based on 20% of SFA income drawdown for a standard level of support with additional charges being made for higher levels of support or for administration costs and disbursements where these are paid or incurred directly by CTS on behalf of a partner.
+For non-ESFA contracts, and for ESFA contracts in prior years, core management fee charging structures are based on 20% of ESFA income drawdown for a standard level of support with additional charges being made for higher levels of support or for administration costs and disbursements where these are paid or incurred directly by CTS on behalf of a partner.

-Payments to partners for contract delivery are made within 30 days following each monthly upload deadline.
+Payments to partners for satisfactory contract delivery are made within 30 days following each monthly upload deadline.

 Subcontract partner support packages

-In order to support and protect the required level of delivery service from subcontract partners CTS provides the following management and guidance to delivery partners within the core fee structure:
+To support and protect the required level of delivery service from subcontract partners, CTS provides the following management and guidance to delivery partners within the core fee structure: